 The essence of mechanical engineering is to design, build, and test machines that meet the needs of people everywhere.
 The coursework in physics, materials science, design, and manufacturing, along with extensive co-ops prepare students for the workforce.

 Examples of courses in this major:

 A course designed to give the student knowledge of the principles of general chemistry.
-Topics will include aspects of physical chemistry, organic chemistry, inorganic chemistry, and qualitative and quantitative chemistry.
+Topics will include general aspects of physical chemistry, organic chemistry, inorganic chemistry, and qualitative and quantitative chemistry.

 Topics include: study of the kinematics and dynamics of mechanisms.
 Fundamentals of displacement, velocity, and acceleration analysis of rigid bodies as a basis for the study of mechanisms.
 Motion analysis of linkages, cams, and gearing.
 Static and inertia force in machines.
-Balancing of rotating and reciprocating mass.
+Balancing of rotating and reciprocating masses.

 Some of the positions you can obtain in Mechanical Engineering Management:

-Manufacturing, quality control, design, and test engineering are some of the possible career choices for mechanical engineering graduates.
+Manufacturing, quality control, design and test engineering are some of the possible career choices for mechanical engineering graduates.
 Listed below are some of the companies that have hired recent graduates: